Nevada beats Arkansas State 16-13 in OT at Arizona Bowl

-Grupe opened overtime with a 24-yard field goal, but Roberson bulled his way into the end zone to send the Wolf Pack rushing onto the field.
+Throw in a blocked field goal and another short one badly missed by Grupe, the Red Wolves head into the offseason wondering what if after racking up 499 total yards and coming away with 13 points.

-Nevada’s Ty Gangi had 200 yards and a touchdown on 18-of-34 passing with two interceptions.
+“We’ve had a struggle with that for a long time,” Arkansas State coach Blake Anderson said.
+“You can blame on whatever you want to, at the end of the day we just didn’t get it done.”

-Arkansas State’s Justice Hansen threw for 275 yards, but also had three interceptions — two in the end zone — after throwing six during the regular season.
-Warren Wand ran for 140 yards for the Red Wolves.
+Arkansas State’s Warren Wand ran for 140 yards and Justice Hansen threw for 275 yards, but also had three interceptions — two in the end zone — after throwing six during the regular season.

-Nevada and Arkansas State came to the desert known for their prolific quarterbacks and high-scoring ways.
-Neither showed up in a stuck-in-the-mud first half.
+The Red Wolvers’ miscues in the red zone allowed Nevada to still be within 7-3 at halftime despite managing 72 total yards.

-Both quarterbacks airmailed receivers multiple times, including one by Hansen that was intercepted at the Wolf Pack 20.
+“We believed in the plan and if you continue to work, good things will happen,” Novell said.
+“Just amazing.”

 BIG PICTURE